1979 San Francisco 49ers season

 The 1979 San Francisco 49ers season was the franchise's 30th season in the National Football League and their 34th overall.
-The season is noted for being O. J. Simpson's final year and Joe Montana's first season, as well as Bill Walsh's first year as 49ers head coach.
+The season is noted as running back O. J. Simpson's final year, quarterback Joe Montana's rookie season, and Bill Walsh's first year as head coach.

-The 1979 49ers are the only team in NFL history to lose 12 games in which they held a lead.
+The 1979 49ers remain the only team in NFL history to lose twelve games in which they held a lead.

+They are also the first team in NFL history to attempt 600 or more passes, attempting 602.